The media was abuzz when Google’s leadership announced the launch of their corporate entity, back in 2015.

 Employer branding encompasses a specter of different communication platforms, including:

 - Company intranet

 - Employee testimonials

 Building a stellar reputation is closely tied to the recruiting process, as it guarantees access to top-tier talent.
 In fact, three-quarters of job candidates spend time researching a company before applying.

-A well-developed corporate brand strategy can help you:
+A corporate brand strategy helps you:

 - Build trust and long-lasting relationships with your customers

 - Increase the level of customer loyalty, engagement and advocacy

 - Grow the purchase likelihood for every new product/service you launch